Best 4x4 electric cars to buy in 2025

 In four-wheel drive form, the Hyundai Ioniq 5 is the better value option than the Kia EV6 because you get all that car’s plus points for less money.

 Behind the boxy exterior styling is a practical EV, providing ample room for adults in the front and lots of head and leg room should you want to stick a six-footer in the back.
-The boot isn’t the biggest we’ve ever used, but it does the job.
-You can always utilise the underfloor storage if you need more room because there’s space for the charge cables to live in a cubby under the bonnet.
+The boot isn’t the biggest we’ve ever used (an Enyaq's is usefully better, if you're considering which one might suit your life best), but it does the job and there's underfloor storage for the charge cables.

 3. Porsche Taycan Cross Turismo